danielrcardenas/danielrcardenas.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

-Yanfu Yan is a Ph.D. student in the Department of Computer Science at [William & Mary](https://www.wm.edu/) 🇺🇸, where she is fortunately advised by [Prof. Denys Poshyvanyk](https://www.cs.wm.edu/~denys/).
-She graduated with her M.S. in computer applied technology from the University of Chinese Academy of Sciences, and her B.E. in software engineering from Xiamen University.
-Her primary research interests lie in software engineering, with a special focus on software evolution and maintenance, artificial intelligence for software engineering (AI4SE), mobile software, repository mining, and trustworthy AI.

 Daniel Rodriguez-Cardenas is  a Ph.D. candidate in Computer Science at [William & Mary](https://www.wm.edu/) 🇺🇸, advised by [Prof. Denys Poshyvanyk](https://www.cs.wm.edu/~denys/).
 My research focuses on <strong style="color:#e74d3c; font-weight:600">machine learning interpretability and software evolution</strong>, with an emphasis on applying causal inference, benchmarking and probing techniques to support software maintenance tasks such as vulnerability detection, code summarization, and generation.
 I have co-authored peer-reviewed publications in leading venues including ICSE and ICSME, and actively work with large language models and causal methods.
 My academic interests lie at the intersection of software engineering, AI, and artificial life, with a long-term goal of advancing the scientific foundations of intelligent software systems.

 <!--